-The day service will support and help patients with any symptoms they might have.
-Our team will help patients to live their life to the full and to support them with any concerns they may have.
+The day service supports and helps patients with any symptoms they might have.
+Our team helps patients to live their life to the full and to support them with any concerns they may have.

-The hospice will also provide a variety of outpatient services, such as chemotherapy and physiotherapy, along with complementary therapies and art and craft groups to offer relief, enable rehabilitation and give people a chance to meet and socialise with others.
+The hospice also provides a variety of outpatient services, such as chemotherapy and physiotherapy, along with complementary therapies and art and craft groups to offer relief, enable rehabilitation and give people a chance to meet and socialise with others.